OrthoFinder/OrthoFinder/_tutorials/beginner-tutorial.md

 can also ask a question on our [GitHub](https://GitHub.com/OrthoFinder/OrthoFinder/issues).

-When OrthoFinder has finished running, it will generate a folder containing the output, with the folder named according to today’s date.
+When OrthoFinder has finished running, it will generate a folder containing the output, with the folder named according to today’s date, for example, `ExampleData/OrthoFinder/Results_Dec08`.
+We’ll discuss how to interpret and analyse these files and folders later on, in the

-{% include_relative of-output-tree.md %}

-We’ll discuss how to interpret and analyse these files and folders later on, in the [Exploring the results](#exploring-the-results-of-orthofinder) section of the tutorial.
+[Exploring the results](#exploring-the-results-of-orthofinder) section of the tutorial.

 ### Running OrthoFinder